Performance Programs and Evaluations

 - New Performance Program (Form PO-6): Prior to concluding the discussion, the immediate supervisor and the professional employee shall discuss a new performance program which shall become a part of a final, written evaluation report and which shall become the basis for the next formal evaluation of the professional employee's performance.

 - Final Evaluation: After concluding the discussion with his or her supervisor and the employee concerning the preliminary evaluation, the immediate supervisor shall prepare a final written evaluation which should include the same elements as listed above for the preliminary evaluation.
-The summary rating should be noted on After concluding the discussion with his or her supervisor and the employee concerning the preliminary evaluation, the immediate supervisor shall prepare a final written evaluation which should include the same elements as listed above for the preliminary evaluation.
 The summary rating should be noted on Form PO-7A.
 Once a final, written evaluation has been completed, the following steps should be taken:

-- Distribution of Final Evaluation: The Office of Human Resources Management will distribute two copies of Form PO-7A and attachments, if any changes or comments are made by intermediate administrative levels, to the immediate supervisor, for distribution of one copy to the professional employee, and a copy to the immediate supervisor's supervisor.
-A copy of the evaluation will also be placed in the professional employee's official personnel file.
+- Distribution of Final Evaluation: The Office of Human Resources Management will only distribute copies of Form PO-7A and attachments to the employee if any changes or comments are made by intermediate administrative levels.

 - provide the President with consultation in making a decision to renew or nonrenew a professional employee's appointment;